Skip to main content

 Music lover

-July for the Guitar Festival, or May for the flamenco of the Festival of Patios.
+July brings the Guitar Festival; May brings the flamenco of the Festival of Patios.
 Brace yourself for the heat in July.

 Budget travel